MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOSite.md

 Set-SPOSite -Identity https://contoso.sharepoint.com/sites/site1 -EnableAutoExpirationVersionTrim $false -MajorVersionLimit 500 -ExpireVersionsAfterDays 30 -ApplyToNewDocumentLibraries
 ```

-Example 15 sets Manual Version Storage Limits at Site Level by limiting the number of versions and the time (in days) versions are kept.
+Example 15 sets Manual Version History Limits at Site Level by limiting the number of versions and the time (in days) versions are kept.
 The new document libraries will use this version setting.

 ### EXAMPLE 16